rakibhasan1030/Simple-Notes/README.md

 ## Feedback

-If you have any feedback, please reach out to us at rakibhasan1030@gmail.com
+If you have any feedback, please reach out to me at rakibhasan1030@gmail.com